volny/creative-theme-jekyll/README.md

 ### Booking
 - [ ] Prepare booking area with a coming soon.
+- [ ] Find out how to integrate booking to a gmaps POI.

 ### Map
 - [ ] Add a new section to show a map location